 |Bedtime||1 cup skim milk||1 cup skim milk||1 cup skim milk||1 cup skim milk||1 cup skim milk||1 cup skim milk||1 cup skim milk|

 Losing weight can be a challenge, especially after giving birth to a child.
-Losing weight is not easy.
-It is a tiring process.
+It is not easy; it is a tiring process.
 Remember to stay strong and follow the diet religiously.
-If you veer away from your diet for a day or two don’t be too hard on yourself, don’t overcompensate – just get back to your schedule.
+If you veer away from your diet for a day or two don’t be too hard on yourself and overcompensate; just get back to your schedule.
 Working on a diet with other mothers or your spouse or partner can help make the process less of a grind.
 See if there are others around you to work with you on the weight loss and remember, the work you put in will see results with time.
-So give yourself the time for those results to sink in.
+Therefore, give yourself the time for those results to sink in.